iaiguru/MEAN-Stack-Test/README.md

-# MEAN-stack-CRUD-TEST
+# MEAN-stack-CRUD-Demo

-MEAN-stack web application that allows users to add/edit/delete rows from a user table.
+MEAN-stack web demo application that allows users to add/edit/delete rows from a user table.

 ## TO DO List
 ### Front-End